 Christmas at Capilano Bridge

-With close to 500,000 lights and decorations, the illuminations at Canyon Lights are stunning.
-The winter holiday decorations at Capilano Suspension Bridge are also tasteful, unique and exquisitely Christmas-y in so many ways.
+With close to 500,000 lights and decorations, the illuminations at Canyon Lights are bold and enchanting.
+The winter holiday decorations at Capilano Suspension Bridge are also tasteful, unique and exquisitely Christmas in so many ways.

 In our opinion, Canyon Lights gets first prize as the most romantic place to take a date to see Christmas illuminations!
 It really is quite magical!